Make Voxtype Work Like Typeless on Linux

 I also configured four use cases:

-dsrun is a command-line tool I wrote for running DeepSeek models
+dsrun is a command-line tool I wrote for running DeepSeek models.

 dsrun